koppor/java-keyring/README.md

 *   Proper windows credential store access.
 *   Delete support.
 *   Solid testing.
-*   Automated builds in all target environments.
+*   Automated builds in all target environments aside from Kwallet, if someone knows how to start it gha please share.
+*   Windows seems prone to race conditions where reads/writes may not be immediately visible.
+PRs welcome.

 Initial repo: [https://bitbucket.org/east301/java-keyring](https://bitbucket.org/east301/java-keyring)